IngeHeeringa/ingeheeringa/README.md

 🚀 As a developer, I'm committed to constantly improving my skills and staying up-to-date with the latest technologies and trends in the industry.
 I'm a strong believer in SOLID principles and the importance of testing, which allows me to deliver efficient and reliable applications.

 📚 When I'm not coding, you can find me writing and exploring the endless possibilities of language.
-I also love to craft jewelry and browse second-hand book shops to find hidden gems I'm also a photography enthusiast and enjoy capturing beautiful moments, landscapes and people.
+I also love to craft jewelry and browse second-hand book shops to find hidden gems.
+I'm also a photography enthusiast and enjoy capturing beautiful moments, landscapes and people.

 ✨ If you'd like to collaborate or just say hi, don't hesitate to send me a message!